GregOriol/PushFTP/README.md

 * Git 2.9 (maybe less)

 ## Configuration
-A puscha.json file at the root of the project contains all the settings.
+A puscha.json or puscha.yaml file at the root of the project contains all the settings.
 See the `samples` folder for various configurations.

 A JSON schema is provided (`src/schema.json`), and a test config command is available to validate the configuration file (see below).

 ## Usage
-Download the `puscha.phar` file, which contains everything package, from the Releases, then:
+Download the `puscha.phar` file, which contains the packaged tool, then:
 ```
 $ php puscha.phar list
 ```

-It is also possible to clone the repository and, after running `composer install`, then:
+It is also possible to clone the repository and, after running `composer install`, run:
 ```
 $ ./puscha list
 ```